Retirement Accounts

 Employer retirement accounts can be qualified or non-qualified depending on whether or not they follow ERISA rules.

-• Qualified retirement accounts like 401(k)s are those that are funded with pretax dollars and subject to all ERISA rules, such as tax-deferral, contribution limits, and when withdrawals can start without penalty.
+• Qualified retirement accounts like 401(k)s are those that are subject to all ERISA rules, such as tax-deferral, contribution limits, and when withdrawals can start without penalty.

-• Non-qualified retirement accounts may be funded with pretax or post-tax dollars and may not adhere to all ERISA rules, such as nondiscrimination rules.
+• Non-qualified retirement accounts may not adhere to all ERISA rules, such as nondiscrimination rules.

 • 403(b)s and 457(b)s have the same limits on contributions and withdrawal rules, but may not follow other rules and are usually considered non-qualified.
 This is especially true if your employer does not have a matching contribution program.